yxiong/yxiong.github.io/_posts/2024-03-02-multi-armed-bandit.md

 > choices (i.e. arms or actions) when the properties of each choice are only partially known at the time of allocation,
 > and may become better understood as time passes.

-## Programmatic Solution for Finite Number of Rounds
+## Programmatic Solution -- Finite Number of Rounds

 We first try to solve the problem in a brute force approach to build some intuitions.